Every day in the U.S., 20 veterans and military service members will commit suicide.

 In a New York Times piece, behavioral scientist Dr. Clay Routledge mourned that our suicide crisis was a “a crisis of meaninglessness.”
 He went on to say, “In order to keep existential anxiety at bay, we must find and maintain perceptions of our lives as meaningful.”

 Now, I repeat: I’m no expert on this subject, but I do happen to believe that helping our veterans and military families find purpose in their lives—and especially after transition, when “mission” is not enforced daily and is far more nebulous—is one of the most important things we can be doing for our men and women transitioning back into “civilian life”.
-I believe it so much that I’ve staked my own company on it, and created our RECON:Global program in spite of the many voices that told me that the “most needed thing” was a job, and we should focus on placement or recruiting, instead.
+I believe it so much that I’ve staked my own company on it, and created our RECON:Compass program in spite of the many voices that told me that the “most needed thing” was a job, and we should focus on placement or recruiting, instead.

 I agree, jobs are important.
 I just happen to think that purpose might be even more so.